GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

 # Use group policies to customize IAP Desktop

 You can use a group policy object (GPO) to configure policies for IAP Desktop.
-Policies take precendence of user settings: When you configure a policy, users can't change the respectice setting anymore.
+Policies take precedence over user settings: When you configure a policy, users can't change the respective setting anymore.

 For a full list of settings that you can control using group policies, see [Group policy reference](group-policy-reference.md).